Elizabeth Kolbert: Career

 Elizabeth Kolbert started working for The New York Times as a stringer in Germany in 1983.
+"I’d worked on the high-school paper; I’d worked on the college paper.
+I’ve always been attracted to journalism.
+And I wrote a bunch of stuff that actually made it into the travel section of The New York Times.
+And then I came back and got a really entry-level job."
 In 1985, she went to work for the Metro desk.
 Kolbert served as the Times' Albany bureau chief from 1988 to 1991 and wrote the Metro Matters column from 1997 to 1998.
 She published several profiles in the New York Times magazine on figures such as former Governor Mario M. Cuomo and former U.S. Senator Alfonse D’Amato.

 Since 1999, she has been a staff writer for The New Yorker.
 In her early years at the magazine, she wrote a column about New York politics, “Around City Hall.”
 Her work from this period was collected in the book The Prophet of Love: And Other Tales of Power and Deceit, published in 2004.
+While on the staff of The New Yorker, Kolbert wrote several profiles, including pieces on Hillary Clinton, Rudolph Giuliani, and Michael Bloomberg.

 In 2005, Kolbert published a three-part series in The New Yorker on climate change.
 The series, "The Climate of Man," won a National Magazine Award for Public Interest.
 It became the basis of Kolbert’s second book, Field Notes from a Catastrophe: Man, Nature, and Climate Change, which came out in 2006.

-Kolbert has written extensively on environmental issues.
-She served as the editor for The Best American Science and Nature Writing 2009.
+Kolbert served as the editor for The Best American Science and Nature Writing 2009.
 In 2014, her book The Sixth Extinction introduced the concept of a human-caused mass extinction to a general audience.
 The New York Times named it one of the ten best books of the year, and it won the 2015 Pulitzer Prize for General Nonfiction.
 Her 2021 book Under a White Sky explored “the spiralling absurdity of human attempts to control nature with technology.”
 Kolbert published an alphabet book about climate change called H is for Hope: Climate Change from A to Z in 2024.
 The book was illustrated by Wesley Allsbrook.
 Her latest book, Life on a Little-Known Planet: Dispatches from a Changing World, came out in 2025.

 Kolbert’s writing has won many awards, including a National Academies Communication Award, a Heinz Award, and the BBVA Foundation’s Biophilia Award for Environmental Communication.